Conjectures on the reduced Kronecker coefficients: Okounkov conjecture on the Littlewood--Richardson coefficients

-which was established before Okounkov's conjecture by A. Knutson and T. Tao in \cite{knutson1999honeycomb} using the honeycomb model of $GL_{n}(\mathbb{C)}$ tensor products.
-Note that Knutson and Tao’s proof of the Saturation Conjecture implies that the decision problem “whether $c_{\mu \nu}^\lambda>0$” is in P; as a comparison, the famous Littlewood-Richardson rule, which gives a positive combinatorial interpretation for the Littlewood-Richardson coefficients $c_{\lambda \mu}^{\nu}$, shows that “computing $c_{\lambda \mu}^{\nu}$” is in \#P; in fact, it is \#P-complete, see \cite{narayanan2006complexity}.
+which was established before Okounkov's conjecture by A. Knutson and T. Tao in \cite{knutson1999honeycomb} using the honeycomb model of $GL_{n}(\mathbb{C})$ tensor products.

+Note that Knutson and Tao’s proof of the Saturation Conjecture implies that the decision problem “whether $c_{\mu \nu}^\lambda>0$” is in P; as a comparison, the famous Littlewood--Richardson rule, which gives a positive combinatorial interpretation for the Littlewood--Richardson coefficients $c_{\lambda \mu}^{\nu}$, shows that “computing $c_{\lambda \mu}^{\nu}$” is in \#P (counting problems associated with the decision problems in the set NP); in fact, it is \#P-complete, see \cite{narayanan2006complexity}.

-Another interesting implication of Okounkov's conjecture is also already observed by Okounkov in Section 2.5 in \cite{okounkov2003would}.
-Conjecture \ref{oconj} implies
+Another interesting implication of Okounkov's conjecture is also already observed by Okounkov in \cite[Section 2.5]{okounkov2003would}. \cref{Oconj} would have implied that for all $\nu$,

 provided $\frac{\lambda+\mu}{2}$ is an integral weight (a.k.a., a partition).
 It is equivalent to the inclusion of representations

 which can be interpreted as saying that the representation valued function